How to Install Versetta Stone on a Fireplace: A Helpful Illustrated Guide

 Width x Height

-Figure A example total area on the front of a fireplace.
+Figure A example of the total area on the front of a fireplace.

-Total: 41.5 sq. ft Net Wall Area of paneling required
+Total: 41.5 square feet Net Wall Area of paneling required.

 Total number of Corner Panels needed: